kshedden/case_studies/methods/glm.md

 ## Mean/variance relationships and "overdispersion"

-For data sets that involve counting the number of times that a rare event happens, it is natural to think in terms of a Poisson model.
+For data sets that involve counting the number of times that an event happens, it is natural to think in terms of a Poisson model.
 For example, if we have the number of car accidents that occur at a particular roadway intersection in a city during one year, we might imagine that this count is Poisson-distributed.
-Recall that a Poisson distribution describes the number of times that an event occurs when the event has a constant probability of happening in each small time interval, and if these occurrences are independent.
+Recall that a Poisson distribution describes the number of times that an event occurs over a long period of time when the event has a constant probability of happening in each small time interval, and if these occurrences are independent.
 If there is a fixed, small probability of a car accident occurring at a particular